Critical-Social-Epi/wage_theft_life_expectancy/README.md

 # wage_theft_life_expectancy
-A fair day’s wage for a fair day’s work?
-Wage theft, life expectancy, and life-expectancy inequities in the United States
+Code for replicating analyses in: "Wage theft and life expectancy inequities in the United States: a simulation study"